ambinabhi/Library_Management-ReactJS_NodeJS/README.md

 Open a git bash of command line into each client/server folder.
 Run ```npm install``` command to install all require nodu modules and other UI dependencies.

 ## Install MySQL
 Install MySQL [from here]( https://dev.mysql.com/downloads/mysql/).
-Create database with name of your choice
+Create database with name of your choice.
+Change the database configurations [here](/server/src/db/index.js)